LorinczMate1990/web-logo/docs/Structured_memory.md

 ### Structured data must contain only ParamType-s

 When a structured data in the memory contains an array, its elements must be ParamType.
 This means however that a nested array is an array containing structured data and a nested object is also a structured data.
-Also string type must be removed, array must be used isntead of that.
+Also string type must be removed, array must be used instead of that.

+Was done @ ff7dda088119a6392390825a8b313890fc06fbd7

+### Using strings must be translated as arrays, using 'k format must be translated as number

+The internal representation of string in web-logo must be an ascii number array.